zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## **Step 4**: Open Target Receiver server

-1. Then click on Target Receiver server's port **9023**, it will redirect you to new tab, provide your credentials again for username **oggadmin**.
+1. Then click on Target Receiver server's port **9023**, it will redirect you to a new tab, provide your credentials again for username **oggadmin**.

 	![](/images/gg_oggadmin_0.png)